samridh3215/pay_thorugh_finger/README.md

-# MPCA_Project
+# Integrated Payment System with Student's Fingerprint
-## Integrated Payment System with Student's Fingerprint
+## MPCA Project

 Run the Server.py file and then run the Shop.py file